EQWorks/common/git.md

 ### Rebase and merge

 The relevant commits are all rewritten to be on [top of the `HEAD` of the target branch](https://wac-cdn.atlassian.com/dam/jcr:5b153a22-38be-40d0-aec8-5f2fffc771e5/03.svg?cdnVersion=le).
 The rebase action can alter the commit history and its timeline.
-In return, you gain a whole block of commits that represent intended code changes next to each other.
+In return, you gain a whole block of commits representing intended code changes next to each other.

 ## On Reviewing